Key takeaways

 Typical total monthly costs:

 These figures are only averages.
-Your actual website maintenance cost depends on the type of site, the website hosting provider you choose, and the level of professional services you need.
+Your actual website maintenance costs depend on the type of site, the hosting provider you choose, and the level of professional services you need.

 Why website maintenance costs matter for your site

-Investing in ongoing updates, secure sockets layer (SSL), and regular monitoring helps reduce downtime and protect against attacks.
+Investing in ongoing updates, secure sockets layer (SSL), and regular monitoring helps reduce downtime and prevent costly security breaches.
 It also improves user confidence, which boosts traffic and conversions.

 Website maintenance costs are an investment in your site’s health and growth.
-A personal blog may only cost $5–25 per month, while an eCommerce site may need $1,500 or more to stay reliable, but skipping these expenses can lead to broken features, lost traffic, and security threats.
-For more detail, see our guide on ongoing website updates.
+A basic website may only cost around $5–25 per month to maintain, while more complex websites with online stores and advanced features can cost $1,500 or more.
+Skipping these expenses can lead to broken features, lost traffic, and security threats.
+For more details, see our guide on ongoing website updates.

 What to consider when budgeting for website maintenance